 Provide Continued Support.

 You may or may not be involved in the investigation.
 However, you may call the authorities for follow up depending on the type of relationship you have to the child and the policies of the agency/authority in charge.
 If you can, provide a supportive role to the child.
 Certain things may change during this time, particularly in your relationships, but know that by reporting child sex abuse, you are helping keep a child safe.
-If you are unsure which legal steps to take, contact a sex abuse attorney for a free consultation.
+If you are unsure which legal steps to take.